Trust Accounts

 Insurance Coverage:

-If a loan (demand) and a deposit are held in the name of the same person or organisation, the Corporation will offset the balance on the deposit account.
+If a loan (demand) and a deposit are held in the name of the same person or organization, the Deposit Insurance Corporation (DIC) will offset the balance on the deposit account against the balance due on the loan up to the maximum reimbursable Deposit Insurance Limit of TT$200,000.provided that the loan is non-performing.

 Scenario: